LLM in U.S. Law

 To earn a U.S. Law LLM, students must complete a total of 26 credit hours of coursework.
-These hours will include required and elective courses, and a thesis, seminar, or writing course to fulfill the LLM writing requirement.
+These hours will include required and elective courses.
 Students may elect to finish all credits and requirements within one year, or for those who wish to take less credits per semester, a reduced course load is available, as well as the option to complete the program part time.
 With classes offered both during the day and evening, Scalia Law ranks as the 4th best law school in the United States for part time law programs, making the LLM program a great option for busy professionals or for families with young children.

 Please note: students on a F1 visa need to maintain a minimum of 9 credits in the fall and spring semesters to comply with visa requirements.